-Non-Farm Vacant Land between two and forty hectares (Rural Residential)
+Non Farm Vacant Land between two and forty Hectares

-and ensure that all rateable land will make an equitable financial contribution to the cost of carrying out the functions of Council.
+Definition: Vacant land in this class is any land wherever located within the Municipality that is between two and forty hectares in size, on which no dwelling is erected and which does not meet the criteria of any other rating differential.
+Objectives: The objective of this differential rate for Vacant Land is to encourage the development of vacant land.
+The encouragement of development is strategically important as it has a positive effect on local employment and income whereas speculative behaviour may result in market instability and should be discouraged.
+Council holds the view that the vacant land differential should be higher than the general rate to encourage the development of land and ensure that all rateable land will make an equitable financial contribution to the cost of carrying out the functions of Council.
 Furthermore, the Council also believes that a higher differential rate will also assist to partly offset the costs of servicing new land, including major infrastructure studies and the implementation of interconnecting infrastructure between subdivisions.
 However, the more difficult task is determining an appropriate differential to the general rate.
 Characteristics: The characteristics of the planning scheme zoning are applicable to the determination of land which will be subject to the rate of non-farm vacant land in this category.
 The classification of the land will be determined by the occupation of that land for its best use and have reference to the planning scheme zoning.

-Types and Land that has not been developed, does not meet the criteria of any other rating differential, and the total property area is between 2Ha Classes:
+Types and Classes: Land that has not been developed, does not meet the criteria of any other rating differential and is less than 2Ha in size.
+Although many properties will fall within an urban zone, it is not compulsory.

-and 40Ha in size.

 Use of Rate: The differential rate will be used to fund those items of expenditure outlined in the Council budget documentation.
 The level of the differential rate is that which Council considers necessary to achieve those objectives specified above.

-Level of Rate: Non-farm vacant land properties between 2Ha and 40Ha in area tend to be within rural residential areas and have a lesser requirement of public infrastructure than vacant urban land, therefore the differential has been set at: 234.42% of lowest differential.

-Use of Land: Any use permitted under the Pyrenees Shire Council Planning Scheme.

-Wherever located within the municipal district.
-Geographic Location:

-Planning The zoning applicable to each rateable land within this category, as Scheme Zoning: determined by consulting maps referred to in the relevant Pyrenees
+Level of Rate: Non-Farm Vacant Land Properties under 2Ha in area tend to be within townships and have a greater requirement of public infrastructure than Rural Residential land, therefore the differential has been set at 260% of the general rate.
+Use of Land: Any use permitted under the Pyrenees Shire Council planning Scheme.
+Geographic Location: Wherever located within the municipal district.
+Planning Scheme Zoning: The zoning applicable to each rateable land within this category, as determined by consulting maps referred to in the relevant Pyrenees Shire Council Planning Scheme.

-Types of Not applicable to this category.
-Buildings:
+Types of Buildings: Not applicable:

-Non-Farm Vacant Land greater than forty hectares (Rural)
+Non Farm Vacant Land greater than forty Hectares